whataboutpets/minimal-mistakes/_posts/cats/2016-01-17-can-cats-be-allergic-to-cat-litter.md

 Allergies to cat litter may also be diagnosed through blood or intradermal testing.
 Contact your vet for more information on the subject.

-> Diagnosing allergies can be difficult as allergens in most cases are harmless substances and as such they can easily be overlooked.
+Diagnosing allergies can be difficult as allergens in most cases are harmless substances and as such they can easily be overlooked.
 Luckily avoiding the allergic reaction from triggering can in most cases be achieved by simply removing the allergen from the vicinity of your cat.
 In the case of cat litter, it can be as simple as trying another litter type as we will see further below.
+{: .notice--primary}

 # What Causes Your Cat to Be Allergic to Kitty Litter?